anthonyfreay/personalSite/README.md

 This command:
 - Starts the development server on [http://localhost:3000](http://localhost:3000)
 - Enables hot reloading (changes appear automatically)
-- Shows lint errors and warnings in the console
+- Shows build errors and warnings in the console
-- Opens the app in your default browser

 Press `Ctrl+C` in the terminal to stop the development server.